 Concessions for under 16s, students, OAPs, unemployed people, those on Universal Credit or in receipt of the Personal Independence Payment or with a Disabled Card are available.
 You will be asked to provide proof before you book.

 Free morning swim

 Those over the age of 60 and under the age of 16 are eligible for a free morning swim from 7am until 9.30am.
 You can apply for a free season ticket on our swimming page.

 Carers can accompany a swimmer for free.
-Email the Hampstead Heath swimming team for details.
+Choose the Carer option on the Season Ticket Application Form.